w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/_cs-datagovernance.md

 product_reviews.csv
 ```

+# Step 0: What do we have in the data lake?

+Let's keep to simple, and focus only csv, Excel, and JSON files

 # Step 1: Schema Extraction

+In CSV files, the schema is in the header (first row)

-For each file, read the first rows to collect column names
+- For each file, read the first rows to collect column names

 Examples: